lilys-unicorns/lilys-unicorns.github.io/README.md

 ## Game Overview

 Lily Unicorns is a cooperative 2D platformer featuring two unicorns with different abilities.
 Players must navigate through colorful levels, collect items, climb platforms, and ultimately meet at the rainbow to complete each level with a spectacular glitter celebration.
+The game runs in a 1280x720 window with a 16:9 aspect ratio and uses percentage-based positioning for scalable level design.

 ## Features